Death Classification: Line of Duty Death

 Upon arrival at the apartment, Lieutenant Murphy and Officer Keegan were met by three other officers.
 The three assisting officers covered the entrances as Lieutenant Murphy and Officer Keegan knocked on the door.
 Elliott’s brother opened the door and said that his brother was not in the home, but rolled his eyes signaling the officers toward a closed door inside the apartment.
 Officer Murphy thrust open the door and Elliott immediately opened fire.
 Both Lieutenant Murphy and Officer Kegan sustained multiple gunshot wounds and were killed almost instantly.
 Hearing the gunshots, the three assisting officers rushed into the apartment and concentrated their fire on Rose Elliot.
 Rose Elliott was struck multiple times and died on scene.
 Nathan Elliott, Rose’s brother, was shot accidentally by one of the three officers when he stepped into the crossfire.
 Nathan Elliott died from his gunshot wounds the next day on February 10, 1928.

-Lieutenant Murphy was waked at his residence located at 7817 South Constance Avenue and his funeral mass was held at Our Lady of Peace Parish Church located at 7851 South Jeffrey Boulevard.
+Lieutenant Murphy was waked at his residence located at 7817 South Constance Avenue.
+His funeral mass was held at Our Lady of Peace Parish Church located at 7851 South Jeffrey Boulevard.
 He was laid to rest on February 13, 1928 in Holy Sepulchre Cemetery, 6001 West 111th Street, Alsip, Illinois.

 Lieutenant Edward Thomas Murphy, born June 28, 1882, received his Probationary Appointment to the Chicago Police Department on December 23, 1907.
 He earned 16 Credible Mentions during his career.
 On November 8, 1913, he was promoted to 2nd Class Detective Sergeant, becoming effective on November 10, 1913 and his title being officially changed by order of the city council on January 11, 1915.
 On June 28, 1921, he was promoted to Sergeant.
 On February 25, 1922, he was promoted to Lieutenant.